quantxt/api-docs/README.md

 ***Entity** : An entity is a word or phrase and *can be* associated with a meaning.
 For example, "AWS" is an entity and it can be associated with "Amazon Inc."

 ****Typed Entity** : An entity that is meaningful only if it co-occurs with a number or date or another entity.
-For example, "Net Revenue" is considered a Typed Entity only if it is found in a context where the actual revenue dollar value is reported:
+For example, "Revenue" is considered a Typed Entity only if it is found in a context where the actual dollar value is reported:

+>Amazon Inc reported $68.8 billion in revenue.

 ## Table of content